 post

 UNDERSTANDING ASSERTIVENESS WITH SOCIAL ANXIETY: WHAT IT IS AND WHAT IT IS NOT

 Assertiveness is something that many people, with and without social anxiety, struggle with.
 Many people fear that being assertive means they will come across as pushy, selfish, or argumentative.
-Particularly for individuals with social anxiety, negative, harsh judgements such as being seen as mean or pushy, are something to be feared and avoided as much… Continue reading
+Particularly for individuals with social anxiety, negative, harsh judgements such as being seen as mean or pushy, are something to be feared and avoided as… Continue reading

+post